Setup VSCode and GitHub Integration on macOS

-As you start using macOS X for your Microsoft Azure Data development, VSCode may be just one of the many development packages that you want to set up but is one of the most important.
-With the setup, having the ability to use Github as a code repository will definitely make life easier as many Azure repositories and services utilize Github.
+As you start using macOS X for your Microsoft Azure Data development, VSCode may be just one of the many development packages you want to set up, but it is one of the most important.
+With the setup, using Github as a code repository will make life easier, as many Azure repositories and services utilize Github.

 What makes this difficult is that your integration will depend on which of the following authentication methods you use;

-- Are a member of any organizations, such as Microsoft Docs
+- Are you a member of any organizations, such as Microsoft Docs

 The following overview will cover various options you may face while setting up VSCode with GitHub integration.

 Some developers prefer to use the command line with GIT, but I prefer to use GitHub and GitHub Desktop as my primary interface.
 Let’s install these two applications before tackling the integration.

 Warning_: Every machine is different.
 This walk-through is provided as an illustration and covers a base machine install.
 No guarantee or warranty is provided or implied.

 Note: This article assumes this is not the first application installation.
 Some screens shots will be displayed, but any steps with simple choices are provided as written detail.